-15 Efforts have been made over time to standardize the CBA.
+Efforts have been made over time to standardize the CBA.
 For example, Office of Management and Budget (OMB) in US has issued guidelines for CBA and risk assessment (Kopp et al., 1997).
 The paper offers a number of suggestions to regulatory agencies in conducting CBA, drawing on the "best practices" identified in guidelines issued by the OMB.
-These include the use of clear and consistent baseline assumpshapely values for water resources cost allocation among Swedish municipalities.

-tions; the evaluation of an appropriately broad range of policy alternatives, including alternatives to new regulation; appropriate treatment of discounting future benefits and costs and accounting for the cost of risk-bearing; the use of probabilistic analyses and other methods to explore the robustness of conclusions and the use of benefit and cost measures that are grounded in economic theory.
+These include the use of clear and consistent baseline assumptions; the evaluation of an appropriately broad range of policy alternatives, including alternatives to new regulation; appropriate treatment of discounting future benefits and costs and accounting for the cost of risk-bearing; the use of probabilistic analyses and other methods to explore the robustness of conclusions and the use of benefit and cost measures that are grounded in economic theory.
 They found that estimates of the willingness to pay for reductions in mortality and morbidity risks and for avoiding environmental damage constitute the most-successful activities in the field of valuation.

 European Union started TECHNEAU, an integrated project funded by the European Commission and conducted by a consortium of universities, research institutes and consultants (Baffoe-Bonnie et al., 2006).
-One of the mandate was to develop and demonstrate CBA and supply system options including practices for risk management.
-These technologies and management practices will enable end-users to make informed choices, appropriate to their own circumstances and constraints, for costeffective and sustainable source-to-tap solutions for the provision of safe high quality

-- 5 drinking water that has the trust of the consumer.
+One of the mandates was to develop and demonstrate CBA and supply system options including practices for risk management.
+These technologies and management practices will enable end-users to make informed choices, appropriate to their own circumstances and constraints, for cost-effective and sustainable source-to-tap solutions for the provision of safe high quality drinking water that has the trust of the consumer.
 They investigated the utility of CBA for evaluation of the options implemented at end-user sites to make improvements to the water supply systems.
 They also recommended economic valuation, decision criteria and risk management in CBA.
-In addition, they emphasized on sensitivity analysis to evaluate the potential effects of key uncertainties in the decision making process. - Similar to US administration European Union published guides for CBA (Florio, 2006).
+In addition, they emphasized on sensitivity analysis to evaluate the potential effects of key uncertainties in the decision making process.

+Figure 1.
+Flow diagram of the cost benefit analysis.

+Similar to US administration European Union published guides for CBA (Florio, 2006).
 Industry specific guidelines including integrated water supply scheme have been provided.
 It has advises for steps like collection of territorial data, option analysis, financial analysis, economic analysis, evaluation criteria, risk and sensitivity analysis etc. In addition, it has examples for demand calculations, inflation, present value, quantification of costs and benefits etc. The efforts for development of standardized guidelines for CBA have been studied.
-There are three separate areas of investigations namely cost analysis, benefit analysis, and benefit-cost comparisons including risk studies that are required for economic evaluation.
-Each of these steps for the present case has been presented in the following.
+There are three separate areas of investigations namely cost analysis, benefit analysis, and benefitcost comparisons including risk studies that are required for economic evaluation.
+A block diagram showing the process of evaluation has been presented in Fig. 1.
+Each of the step presented in the block diagram has been discussed in the following.

-20 3 Cost analysis
+3 Cost analysis